 Pernicious Piers Morgan was at it again this week on Good Morning Britain, stirring up controversy for the sake of it.
 At least, I assume he was doing it for the sake of it – or rather, for Twitter replies and RTs, the poor needy lamb – because I can’t fathom how a father of three boys and a girl would spout such twaddle otherwise.

 I’m referring to the row over the new Gillette advert, which Morgan relished getting stuck into the other day.
-If you’ve not seen the ad, watch it here.
+If you’ve not seen the ad, watch it below or here.

 The advert is a bold, positive step and it made me quite emotional.
 Yet Piers referred to it as ‘cynical virtue-signalling’ and argued that it implies that all men are bad people.